passportxyz/eas-proxy/review.md

+Original review file from the Allo Team: https://github.com/thelostone-mc/eas-proxy/blob/review/review.md This version contains comments added by the Passport Team.

 ## General

 - **Replace `require` with custom errors to save gas:** Consider using custom error handling to replace `require` statements to provide more descriptive error messages without removing any code.